Bertrand-Rambaud de Simiane: Promotion

 King Charles IX who had succeeded his short-lived brother in December 1560, awarded Gordes the collar of the Order of Saint-Michel in 1561.
 This was followed with further promotion to gentleman of the kings chamber and adviser to the conseil privé.
 The following year he was sent to Arles to calm the notables of the city after the disorder of the previous year.

 In 1564 he was tasked with replacing the recently disgraced Laurent de Maugiron, who had favoured the militant Catholics too strongly in his short lieutenant-generalcy for the preservation of order in the province of Dauphiné.
 Due to the fact that the governor of Dauphiné was the absentee Prince La Roche-sur-Yon and upon his death Louis, Duke of Montpensier, this meant that Gordes was the acting governor of the territory as well as its lieutenant-general.

-He began his administration by restoring Catholic worship in several cities where it had been supressed during the first civil war, before entering Grenoble in early 1565.
+He began his administration by restoring Catholic worship in several cities where it had been suppressed during the first civil war, before entering Grenoble in early 1565.